ViaVersion/VIAaaS/README.md

 - Default WS URL: ```wss://localhost:25543/ws```

 ## CORS Proxy
+- For less chance of Mojang seeing the login as suspect, you (the player) should set up a CORS proxy on your machine.
+- Note the ending slash in cors-anywhere address

-Setting up cors-anywhere on local machine:
+Setting up [cors-anywhere](https://www.npmjs.com/package/cors-anywhere) on local machine:
 - ```git clone https://github.com/Rob--W/cors-anywhere && cd cors-anywhere && npm install && node server.js```
+- It will be available at ```http://localhost:8080/```

 My cors-anywhere instance:
 - If you trust me, you can use https://crp123-cors.herokuapp.com/ in https://viaversion.github.io/VIAaaS/ page.